 Some CSU campuses may allow a student to transfer as a lower division (less than 60 units).

-The CSU/UC requirements above are subject to change.
+The CSU requirements above are subject to change.

 Thus, meet with your counselor every semester!